upslp-teoriacomputacional/181086/RE/README.md

 #### using more complex regex patterns:

-you can combine some of the other patterns to make the program check if a string contains a more specific set of characters for instance:
+you can combine some of the other patterns to make the program check if a string contains a more specific set of characters, for instance:

 ```perl